ODOT-PTS/gtfs-ride-validator/README.md

 If you have the folder already, you can drag the folder onto the executable to validate the feed.
 You can also enter the location of your feed file once the validation program has begun

-The validator will then generate an html report with a summary of the feed.